MartianMadman/RFA_Madmod/Readme.txt

 -Reduce ammo pickups.
 -Adjust turret view.

+\Changelog v0.9.2/
+-Disable homing rockets for rpg and exos because it feels too guided and removes a factor of skill.
+-Tie leo rocket launcher fire rate to mouse click rate.
+-Optimize leo rocket launcher usage of projectiles.

 \Issues/
 -Makes game more hardware demanding.
 -Unwanted fov scaling for 4:3/5:4 aspect ratio.
 To prevent this, launch game in 16:9 and then switch to 4:3 resolutions.
+Do not worry about this issue if using 3rd person view.
--Destructables with moving parts when repaired may spontaneously break shortly after.
+-Destructibles with moving parts when repaired may spontaneously break shortly after.
 This is caused by spawned salvage getting stuck in moving parts.
 -Do not lower the fov in camera.xtbl.
 This can cause the lighting to break.
 Increasing the fov is fine though since higher fovs = lower draw distances.
 -There seems to be some engine limitation preventing the lighting draw distance from being set really high.
 So don't be going into lod_properties.xtbl and messing with those values I set as they are about as high as you can get them without too many issues at the current fov.